Electronic Dog Doors Australia -

 SureFlap door gives you complete control over your dog’s entrance and exit.
 Aside from the standard mode, you can also set the door to only work in one direction.
 The out-only mode is especially handy as it prevents critters and other animals from getting inside your home.
 With a curfew mode, you can set the door to lock and unlock at specified times.

 With a Sure Petcare hub (sold separately), you can control the door remotely through an app on your phone.
 Aside from changing the mode, the app also sends notifications whenever your dog enters and leaves your home and monitors long-term activity.
+This door is really only suitable for small dogs, which is why it is not our number one choice.
+After all, the PetSafe door comes in two sizes.

-If you want a smart pet door that can be operated remotely, then consider the SureFlap Microchip dog door instead.
+If you want a smart pet door that can be operated remotely, then we recommend the SureFlap Microchip dog door instead.
 This high-tech model has different modes, and you can switch between them through an app on your phone.
 And since it uses your dog’s microchip number as an ID, your pooch doesn’t have to wear a collar at home.

 Don’t be surprised if your dog feels reluctant to pass through the smart dog door at first.
 But you can encourage the behaviour by standing on the other side of the door and recalling.
 Once your dog goes through the door, make sure to reward them for a successful task.
 Repeat this as many times as you feel it’s needed.